dev-alex-ops/todo-list-react/README.md

 Focus on making the app aesthetically pleasing and responsive (Done! -- Responsive is working on horizontal mode smartphones)

 ### Third Sprint:
-Adding a calendar and displaying tasks depending on the selected date (WIP 16-Sep-24)
+Adding a calendar and displaying tasks depending on the selected date (Done!)

+### Fourth Sprint:
+Adding some extra features like show all the tasks on the month, mark on calendar the days with tasks and some more fancy stuff!
+(TBD)

 ---